wp-plugins/bns-support/readme.txt

 Reading this article for further assistance: http://wpfirstaid.com/2009/12/plugin-installation/

 == Frequently Asked Questions ==
+= What can I use for a shortcode? =
+The shortcode `[ tech_support ]` (remove the spaces to use correctly) was recently added for those users that would like to use a post or page for the plugin output.

 = How can I get support for this plugin? =
 Please note, support may be available on the WordPress Support forums; but, it may be faster to visit http://buynowshop.com/plugins/bns-support/ and leave a comment with the issue you are experiencing.